lgarron/clipboard-polyfill/experiment/Conclusions.md

 ## Can construct `new DataTransfer()` (see issue 6 below)

 The new asynchronous clipboard API takes a `DataTranfer` input.
-However, you can only call the DataTransfer constructor in Chrome right now.
+However, the only browser in which you can call the `DataTransfer` constructor is Chrome.
 (The constructor was made publicly callable specifically for the async clipboard API.)

 # Strategy

-Firstly
+Firstly:

 - **Issue 1**: `queryCommandEnabled()` doesn't tell us when copying will work.
   - Workaround: Don't consult `queryCommandEnabled()`; just try `execCommand()` every time.

 All platforms except iOS can share the same default implementation.
 However:

-- **Issue 2**: Edge will only put the first provided data type on the clipboard.
+- **Issue 2**: Edge will only put the last provided data type on the clipboard.
   - Workaround: File a bug against Edge.
 (Started: [Edge Bug #14080506](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14080506/))
-  - Document that the caller should add the most important data type to the copy data first.
+  - Document that the caller should add the most important data type to the copy data last.

 TODO: Add "Safari doesn't trigger listener without selection" issue.